viva64/how-to-use-pvs-studio-free/README.md

 ### Linux/Mac:

   1. Install Git then clone our repository.
-  2. Install GCC or Clang.
+  2. Install GCC 5.4 or later.
   3. Install CMake.
   4. Open your source folder in Terminal and run the following commands: